 manager.
 Therefore, this affected the collected data as it does not specifically answer the study's aim and main objectives (client retention and what builds consumer loyalty) from a direct professional within the spa industry.
 However, the authenticity of the findings may have been influenced from the spa consumer perspective as it provides insight into the motivations, the amenities needed to create memorable spa experiences, and the services and provisions needed from the spa operators that contribute towards generating client retention.

 The timeframe in which to run the collection of data was constricting as the questionnaire survey was distributed online on Friday 20th of March and was closed on the 3rd of April.
-This only allowed for two weeks to collect data which is not enough time perhaps to generate a high response rate.
-Nevertheless, by implementing a specific timeframe the research was organized in a way that helped to benefit the time needed to further discuss the data collected.
+This only allowed two weeks to collect data, insufficient time to generate a high response rate.
+Nevertheless, by implementing a specific timeframe, the research was organized in a way that helped to benefit the time needed to discuss further the data collected.

 Question Structure

-If I had the chance to repeat this study, it is possibly worth rethinking the question of “What was memorable about your most recent spa experience” as it did not achieve a difference in responses, other than the fact that it was based on recent events and not any past experiences.
+Suppose I had the chance to repeat this study.
+In that case, it is possibly worth rethinking the question “What was memorable about your most recent spa experience?” as it did not achieve a difference in responses other than the fact that it was based on recent events and not any past experiences.
 This question could be replaced with something that directly asks, “What are your motivations for consuming spa?” as this

 may have successfully provided answers that meet the objective of exploring the motivations of spa consumers.
-Although, this may be perceived as an intrusive and personal question if asked directly.
+However, this may be perceived as an intrusive and personal question if asked directly.

 This study explored how memorable spa experiences are created alongside considerations of client retention and consumer loyalty from a spa consumer perspective.
-It filled the gaps in the existing literature within the spa industry (Lo et al. 2015; Loureiro et al. 2013; Mak et al. 2009) including customer loyalty, guest satisfaction, and in development of memorable spa experiences.
+It filled the gaps in the existing literature within the spa industry (Lo et al. 2015; Loureiro et al. 2013; Mak et al. 2009), including customer loyalty, guest satisfaction, and the development of memorable spa experiences.
 It generated personal views and opinions based on prior and recent experiences in a spa setting, focusing on hotel and destination experiences.
-However, respondents may have answered having only had a day spa experience.
+However, respondents may have answered that they only had a day spa experience.

-Therefore, this information about the spa industry, although satisfaction may not be enough to gain client retention but rather influences consumer decisions, memorable experiences are most favorable in terms of patronage of consumers.
-The spa service scape should prioritise building relationships with the customer by employing people that have good communication skills, supportive and willing to help benefit spa consumers on a personalised level.
-Spa operators should be aware that facilities and treatment offerings are the spa consumers' main priority when selecting a spa and indoor spa pools along with relaxation rooms are most important.
+Therefore, this information about the spa industry, although satisfaction may not be enough to gain client retention but rather influences consumer decisions, memorable experiences are most favourable in terms of patronage of consumers.
+The spa service scape should prioritise building relationships with the customer by employing people who have good communication skills, are supportive and are willing to help benefit spa consumers on a personalised level.
+Spa operators should know that facilities and treatment offerings are the spa consumers' main priority when selecting a spa, and indoor spa pools and relaxation rooms are the most important.

-This primary data provides a deeper understanding of the spa consumer perspective and the consumer decisions made to be able to capture memorable spa experiences.
+This primary data provides a deeper understanding of the spa consumer perspective and the consumer decisions made to capture memorable spa experiences.
 Future studies may develop a professional scope that provides more background on consumer loyalty and the tools needed to create loyal customers.
 A suggestion would be to utilize a more relaxed approach to time or a longitudinal research method alongside qualitative methods (interviews, focus groups) directed at leading managers or supervisors in the spa industry.
-As more research is needed surrounding client retention and what builds consumer loyalty from a business perspective as there are mixed opinions and contrasting themes from different individuals which are perhaps down to personal preferences.
+More research is needed surrounding client retention and what builds consumer loyalty from a business perspective, as there are mixed opinions and contrasting themes from different individuals, which are perhaps down to personal preferences.

 Adongo, C. A., Amuquandoh, F. E. and Amenumey, E. K. (2017).
 ‘Modelling spa-goers’ choices of therapeutic activities’, Journal of Hospitality and Tourism Management, (31), p.105–113